 - Achieve the highest GCSE grade they are able to

 - Continue to play music as a hobby

 - Be able to study Music at college/further education

 All pupils who play an instrument are encouraged to practice at home as homework.
 However the department occasionally sets homework of the listening/research nature as not all pupils have access to a suitable instrument at home.
-Assessment occurs on a regular basis in each lesson where students have opportunities for peer and self- assessment as well as teacher led assessment.
+Assessment occurs on a regular basis in each lesson where students have opportunities for peer and self- assessment as well as teacher led assessment of performances and compositions.